1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 like if 2Pac had changed from a shining pop star

-to a prophet close to the God...
+to a prophet close to God...

 ME AGAINST THE WORLD Pt.
 2 Timeline